jolo-dev/SST-Assemble-Wrong-Stacks/README.md

-# SST Assemble Wrong Stacks
+# SST bundles Lambda not correct when using CDK pipelines

 This is an example repository to show a potential bug.